Hevedy/haste-plugin-ue4/README.md

 # Haste Plugin - UE4 Editor Mode for Rapid Mesh Placement

-**Haste** is a Custom Unreal Engine 4 Editor Mode that lets you place static meshes all over your map with point and click
+**Haste** is a Custom Unreal Engine 4 Editor Mode that lets you place static meshes all over your map with point and click</br>

+Edited by Hevedy for Unreal Engine 4.21 version</br></br>

 ## Usage
 1. Enter **Haste Edit Mode** by selecting the Haste tab in the editor